 Christopher Hitchens forms an even stronger metaphor: “When I described the tumor in my esophagus as a ‘blind, emotionless alien,’ I suppose that even I couldn’t help awarding it some of the qualities of a living thing.”

-Although it extends our communicative abilities (of tricky subjects we usually want to avoid) metaphor is a fantasy, and, argues the Susan Sontag (1933 – 2004) in Illness as Metaphor and AIDS and its Metaphors invites understanding based on fantasy.
+Although it extends our communicative abilities (of tricky subjects we usually want to avoid), metaphor is a fantasy, and, argues Susan Sontag (January 16, 1933 – December 28, 2004) in Illness as Metaphor and AIDS and its Metaphors invites understanding based on fantasy.

 Not only do metaphors fall short of communicating, argued Sontag, they also miscommunicate.

 Tying illness to social orders or worse, morality, creates feelings of guilt and worthlessness in patients who are already suffering.
-Sontag gives us examples of this linguist toxicity:
+Sontag gives us examples of this linguistic toxicity:

 While TB takes on qualities assigned to the lungs, which are part of the upper, spiritualized body, cancer is notorious for attacking parts of the body (colon, bladder, rectum, breast, cervix, prostate, testicles) that are embarrassing to acknowledge.
 Having a tumor generally arouses feelings of shame, but in the hierarchy of the body’s organs, lung cancer is felt to be less shameful than rectal cancer.
 And one non-tumor form of cancer now turns up in commercial fiction in the role once monopolized by TB, the romantic disease which cuts off a young life.